Ken Stein, May 1, April 4, March 22, March 5, February 11, 2023

 Four months into the social protest, two key questions remained: how long the social protests would last and what would be their ultimate outcomes look like in an Israeli polity that had passed its 75th anniversary celebration?
 No one person had emerged as the public leader against the coalition government, though public opinion polls indicated that by mid-April, the Likud coalition parties if elections were held in spring 2023, their right of center coalition would lose its Knesset majority.

 Once the proposed laws were put before the Knesset in January 2023, the Israeli public spilled into the streets in civil protest, riled over the prospect of the Knesset making itself into an autocratic body.
 Opposition to the proposed legislation emerged from foreign investors, Israeli military officials and reservists, the Israeli media, friends of Israel abroad such as Germany, France, the United States executive, and US legislative officials, among others.
-A ten minute segment by the former head of the Bank of Hungry president, Andras Simor is particularly analogous to the potential economic consequences that could befall Israel (please see the 58:00 mark of the video on the Economic Impact of possible Judiciary Reform, March 2, 2023, Conference video, It seemed as long as the Netanyahu coalition was proceeding forward with the prospects of change in the judiciary, President Biden had no plans of inviting the newly elected prime minister to visit Washington as is the custom of all newly sworn Israeli Prime Ministers.
-So contentious was the public mood in Israel, that Netanyahu cancelled a presentation to the 3,000 delegates to the General Assembly of the Jewish Federations of North America.
+A 10-minute segment by a former Bank of Hungary president, Andras Simor, is particularly analogous to the potential economic consequences that could befall Israel (please see the 58-minute mark of the video on the Economic Impact of Possible Judiciary Reform, March 2, 2023).
+It seemed as long as the Netanyahu coalition was proceeding with the prospects of change in the judiciary, President Joe Biden had no plans of inviting the newly elected prime minister to visit Washington as is the custom for all newly sworn Israeli prime ministers.
+So contentious was the public mood in Israel that Netanyahu canceled a presentation to the 3,000 delegates to the General Assembly of the Jewish Federations of North America.

-In an effort to diffuse the rising public tension between opposing views, Israeli President Isaac Herzog made two significant speeches to the nation, (February 12, 2023) and March 9, 2023 where he appealed to the governing coalition to compromise in its plans to overhaul the judicial selection processes and particularly, to slow-down in its haste to change in essence of Israel’s democratic institutional system of “checks and balances.”
-After Herzog’s second appeal, Prime Minister Netanyahu rejected the Israeli president’s call for compromise, but several of the proposals considered in the judicial overhaul package were slowed down or emended in the week of March 21.
+In an effort to defuse the rising public tension between opposing views, Israeli President Isaac Herzog made two significant speeches to the nation, February 12, 2023, and March 9, 2023, in which he appealed to the governing coalition to compromise in its plans to overhaul the judicial selection processes and particularly to slow down in its haste to change in essence of Israel’s democratic institutional system of checks and balances.
+After Herzog’s second appeal, Netanyahu rejected the president’s call for compromise, but several of the proposals considered in the judicial overhaul package were slowed down or emended in the week of March 21.

-During his second speech in mid-March 2023, President Herzog presented a detailed constitutional framework for establishing a consensus between those in favor and opposed to the overhaul.
-Israelis continued to pour into the streets week after week, with prominent opposition to the overhaul emerging from military reserve units, which caused Defense Minister Gallant to privately and then publicly request on March 25 that Prime Minister Netanyahu place a pause on the legislative package.
-In response, Netanyahu fired Gallant, and then called for a legislative pause in his second speech to the nation (March 23 and March 27).
-By the end of March, Herzog had convened at his residence a group of individuals with to review possibilities of some compromise.
+During his second speech in mid-March 2023, Herzog presented a detailed constitutional framework for establishing a consensus between those in favor and opposed to the overhaul.
+Israelis continued to pour into the streets week after week, with prominent opposition to the overhaul emerging from military reserve units, which caused Defense Minister Yoav Gallant to privately and then publicly request on March 25 that Netanyahu pause the legislative package.
+In response, Netanyahu fired Gallant, then called for a legislative pause in his second speech to the nation (March 23 and March 27).
+By the end of March, Herzog had convened at his residence a group of individuals to review the possibilities of compromise.
 The Passover holiday recess unfolded as the pause took hold, while Israelis continued to go to the streets to voice their opinions.

-The four elements of The Planned Overhaul of Israel’s Judiciary by the Netanyahu government in January-February 2023 were noted by Israel’s Democracy Institute (IDI) as
+The four elements of The Planned Overhaul of Israel’s Judiciary by the Netanyahu government in January-February 2023 were noted by the Israel Democracy Institute (IDI):

 1. An ‘override clause’ designed to curtail judicial review of legislation.